robindouglasjohnson/gruescript/docs/gruescript.md

 	# determine when to activate the verb 'hang'.
 	# In a parser game, the player would type
-	# “hang cloak”, not “hang hook”.
+	# "hang cloak", not "hang hook".
 We'll use
 	# 'display' and 'prompt' to make the mock prompt
 	# look like that, but we'll actually attach the
 	# verb to the hook, not the cloak.